keroyan/nValorant/README.md

-# BetterValorant
+# nValorant
-BetterValorant is a tool made in C++ to make valorant players life easier!
+nValorant is a tool made in C++ to make valorant players life easier!

 ## Features

-- Automatic Login
+- Manuell Login
 - Automatic Launch (You can just run the app and click "Yes")
 - Instant Lock
 - Deselect agent even if you have already locked in